ludiazv/arduino-SHTC3/README.md

 A bare minimal lib for this sensor for low power applications based on official [SHT libraries](https://github.com/Sensirion/arduino-sht).

 ## Usage
  The library is designed for low power applications that will read sensor periodically.
-When the sensor is not readed it is keep spleep consuming less than uA.
+When the sensor is not reading it is keep spleep consuming less than uA.